Multiple Myeloma Diagnosis and Treatment at Sheba Medical Center’s Hemato-Oncology Division

 Multiple myeloma is categorized as an incurable cancer, although the general 5-year survival rate is relatively high at around 55%.
 When formulating a treatment plan for multiple myeloma, oncologists will consider the precise diagnosis as well as the patient’s general health and quality of life.
-Chemotherapy and radiation therapy are often used to treat the malignancy, but leading medical centers also offer more advanced treatments, including bone marrow transplants and
+Chemotherapy and radiation therapy are often used to treat the malignancy, but leading medical centers also offer more advanced treatments, including bone marrow transplants and CAR T-cell therapy.

 Specialized Multiple Myeloma Treatment at Sheba

 Similarly, Sheba’s Bone Marrow Transplant Department is a recognized authority in its field, with patients coming from all over the world to undergo treatment at Sheba, where our team uses innovative techniques and technologies, such as quantitative PCR, cytogenetic profiles, bone marrow biopsies, and FISH.
 In the event that no donor match can be found, Sheba has access to cells from the National Marrow Donor Program as a member.

 Whatever course your multiple myeloma diagnosis and treatment takes, it is vital to choose a medical center expert who will prioritize your overall well being, leading to the best possible outcome.